ETIM-PAUL/CRUD-Posts-Application/README.md

-Using the Json Placeholder free API to create a CRUD application

-this work is hosted on heroku - http://crud-json-app.herokuapp.com/
+this work is hosted on heroku -

 this work is done using react and react-redux